Project Connect

 That’s what the ProjectConnect program is designed to do.
 It helps people connect in a short period of time by using question prompts and activities that help participants get to know each other.

-Yes, we stepped on each other’s toes (literally and figuratively).
-And yes, nerves got frayed.
-But more importantly, we went on an adventure together!
-We tried new things, went on strenuous and stunning hikes, saw beautiful scenery around every turn in the road, and made memories.
+This trip counts as both quantity time (about 160 waking hours) and quality time.
+Yes, we stepped on each other’s toes (literally and figuratively), but more importantly, we went on an adventure together!
+We went on strenuous and stunning hikes, saw amazing waterfalls, mountains, and ocean around every turn in the road.
+Memories were made.

 • Who would you like to spend more time with?
 What relationships are most important to you?
 Are there specific people you would like to strengthen, deepen, or repair your relationship with?
+If you feel stuck, or would like a little more guidance come on you can download the friendship self-assessment.

 Have you ever felt close to someone in a short period of time?
 If so, what made you feel close more quickly than usual?
 Did that sense of closeness last, or was it fleeting?